Quicken 2015 For Dummies Cheat Sheet

 To close a window or dialog box, click its Close button in the upper-right corner.
 (The Close button is the little box with an X in it.)

-To minimize a window, which shrinks it into a tiny little picture, Windows users click the first button in the upper-right corner — the one that looks like an underline.
+To minimize a window, which shrinks it to a tiny picture, Windows users need to click the first button in the upper-right corner — the one that looks like an underline.
 (Windows then places the minimized program on the taskbar.)

 To do a Help yelp, press the F1 key.
 This key works just about anywhere.
 Don’t press it in a crowded theater, though.

-To start another application in Windows 7 or earlier, click the Start button.
-Use the Start screen if you are using Windows 8.
+To start another application in Windows, click the Start button.

 To switch to another application, click its button on the taskbar.